 … Aka The Duality of Writers’ Personalities

-I give him a lot of credit for this.
+I give Alex a lot of credit for his patience.
 Having been single most of our lives, we each have our unique foibles.
 He puts up with my compulsions, whirlwind of activities, projects scattered hither and yon about both the house and yard.
-Where his patience fails is being home for seven months (and counting!) and working ten steps away from this writer.
+Where his patience fails is being home for seven months (and counting!), working ten steps away from this writer.

 Writers are soloists.
 We don’t (I don’t) generally like to be around other people except on our terms.
 And sometimes on Tuesdays.
 It’s not that we only write when the muse strikes—it’s ridiculous waiting on her to show up.
 She is on her own schedule and trust me, she doesn’t care one iota about what I want.
 We write all the time, even when those words aren’t magically appearing on paper or on the screen.
 We write in our heads, in our beds, and sometimes still using lead.